perl11/cperl/STATUS.md

 calls with signatures are 2x faster, normal functions with a `my(..) =
 @_;` prolog are automatically promoted to signatures.

-But not all of the wanted features are merged.
+But only a small number of needed features are yet merged.
 The plan is to support most perl5-compatible perl6 features (*"do not break CPAN"*), improve performance and memory usage, re-establish compiler (`B::C`) support, re-establish perl5 core development which essentially stopped 2002, use perl6-like development policies, better security fixes and maintenance than the upstream p5p perl5, and stop the ongoing destruction going on in p5p.
 See [README.cperl](perlcperl.html).

 There's no class keyword yet as this needs proper field and method handling, multi-dispatch, aggregate type handling and class